phantatbach/phantatbach.github.io/index.md

 I am a PhD student @[QLVL Research Group](https://www.arts.kuleuven.be/ling/qlvl) @[KU Leuven](https://www.kuleuven.be/kuleuven), working as part of the [Marie Skłodowska-Curie Actions Doctoral Network](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/doctoral-networks) [CASCADE](https://www.horizoncascade.net/).
 My topic is [Underlying dimensions in conceptual change](https://www.horizoncascade.net/phd4/), in which I would apply [distributional semantics](https://en.wikipedia.org/wiki/Distributional_semantics#:~:text=Distributional%20semantics%20is%20a%20research,large%20samples%20of%20language%20data.) to reveal shifts in conceptual associations of different concepts through time.

 I developed an interest in Linguistics in the third year of my Finance undergrad.
-I then obtained an MSc in Linguistics from the [University of Stirling](https://www.stir.ac.uk/) and I am currently expanding my understanding of the field of Cognition (e.g.,Philosophy, (Cognitive) Psychology, (Cognitive/Computational) Neuroscience, Artificial Intelligence).
-My linguistics research interests are Semantics, Language Change and Variation, Construction Grammar.
+I then obtained an MSc in Linguistics from the [University of Stirling](https://www.stir.ac.uk/).
+I am currently expanding my understanding of the field of Cognition (Philosophy, (Cognitive) Psychology, (Cognitive/Computational) Neuroscience, Artificial Intelligence).

 I am familiar with Quantitative/Statistical methods, Python and R Programming, and several Machine/Deep Learning models.
 Besides learning and researching about languages, I'm also experienced in teaching languages (English, Vietnamese) to different types of learners.

+My research interests are Semantics, Language Change and Variation, Construction Grammar.
+I am also interested in linguistic representation in (large) language models.
 My other interests are Martial Arts and (Classical) Singing (I am a Full Lyric Tenor).

 ---